-I'm a line editor, a copy editor, a proofreader, and an author, and I specialize in young-adult fiction, nonfiction, and children's books, but I'll get my hands dirty in almost everything.
+I'm a line editor, a copy editor, a proofreader, and an author, and I specialize in fiction, self-help, and children's books, but I'll get my hands dirty in almost everything.

 What do I do?

 I check every word of your manuscript, ensuring accuracy in spelling, punctuation, grammar, word choice, tenses, sentence structure, parallel structure, clarity, subject-verb agreement, eliminate or alert you to wordiness and redundant words, and I make sure that your voice and tone are appropriate for your intended audience.
 I also check illustrations, graphs, and captions in nonfiction works, and I make sure that all of the technical aspects of your book are in order.
 I also alert you to possible legal issues.

 I always provide a style sheet to help maintain absolute consistency.
 (We want to make sure your 25-year-old fiery redhead doesn't somehow become a 19-year-old blonde without a trip to the salon and a time machine.)

 You will never have to worry about your author "voice" changing after my editing process.
 Your words are your words.
 Your style is your style.
 I won't take that away from you.
 I'll simply clean up your manuscript to make your work the best it can be.